Analysis of Myprotein's BCAA supplement

 For those who don't like it, it's more or less.

-If you like it, it's a good option to test.
+If you like it, it's a good option to try.

-In the vote, he had two positive votes.
+In the vote, there were two positive votes.

 The big surprise.